ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch11/draft1.md

 >
 > - Assaf Cohen as Waseem Alihan and Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_

-I never got a direct confrontation from my bosses, but I realized that if I brought it up and they reacted more strongly than the situation warranted, it was probably the best answer I'd get as to whether or not they fooled their way into incriminating the federal government.
+I wanted a direct confrontation about this, which I was pretty sure something they didn't want, but I realized that if I brought it up and they reacted more strongly than the situation warranted, it was probably the best answer I'd get as to whether or not they fooled their way into incriminating the federal government.

 Also, I was kind of pissed off about the whole thing.

+Alas, I never got a direct confrontation from my bosses.

 ...